getkeops/keops/doc/python/Installation.md

     git clone https://plmlab.math.cnrs.fr/benjamin.charlier/libkeops.git /path/to/libkeops
     ```

-      Note that your compiled .dll/.so routines will be stored into the folder `/path/to/libkeops/build` : this directory must have **write permission**.
+      Note that your compiled .so routines will be stored into the folder `/path/to/libkeops/build` : this directory must have **write permission**.

 2. Manually add the directory `/path/to/libkeops` (and **not** `/path/to/libkeops/pykeops/`) to your python path.
     + This can be done once and for all, by adding the path to to your `~/.bashrc`.
 In a terminal,
-        ```
+        ```bash
         echo "export PYTHONPATH=$PYTHONPATH:/path/to/libkeops/" >> ~/.bashrc

         ```